 In Avalon, there’s a legend waiting behind every stone and every tree.

-I haven’t got it yet—hopefully in the next month or two?—but I’ve gone ahead and created this summary and reference because those people who paid for the core set shipment are already playing the game and saying it’s great.
 It’s a deeply story-driven game of exploration, diplomacy and combat in a dark version of the Arthurian legends, with an interesting mechanic that allows you to chain together cards when fighting—or diplomatically negotiating with—the people and creatures you encounter.

 There’s several novels worth of story content and almost 1,500 cards if you total what’s in the core set and the three extra adventure campaigns.
 Not to mention some very detailed, otherworldy and creepy miniatures.
 That’s enough to keep anyone playing for quite some time to come!